 Like Mordor, Tongariro National Park was the location for the Plains of Gorgoroth.
 The plains themselves are vast and can be seen from either the National Park side of the park or the Desert Road.
 One of the best ways to explore this park is to walk the Tongariro Crossing, which has been classed in the world's top 10 one day walks by National Geographic.

-Kaitoke Regional Park was the location for Rivendale and the Fords of Isen.
+Kaitoke Regional Park was the location for Rivendell and the Fords of Isen.
 Kaitoke is north of Upper Hutt near Wellington.
 The park is sign posted on SH2 and offers BBQ areas.
-The position of Rivendale is sign posted at the entrance of the park.
+The position of Rivendell is sign posted at the entrance of the park.
 You can see the Fords of Isen from a bridge near the car park.